• Skip to main content

 Follow these simple steps for crispy, golden pork chops every time:

-2. Preheat the air fryer and air fry the pork chops: Set it to 375°F and spray the basket with cooking spray.
-Arrange the pork chops in a single layer, leaving space between them.
-Spray the tops with cooking spray and cook for 10-12 minutes, flipping halfway.
+2. Preheat the air fryer to 375°F (190°C) for a few minutes and then spray the bottom of the basket with cooking spray.
+Place the pork chops in the basket and spray both sides lightly with cooking spray.
+Cook for 10-12 minutes, flipping halfway.
+(Cook in batches if the basket doesn't fit all 4 pork chops.)

 Air fryer basket with four pork chops coated with breadcrumbs.